-Obstruction of justice is considered a crime against justice itself.
-By obstructing justice, one is seeking to thwart the process of justice and the operation of the justice system.
-From presidents to street criminals, those facing obstruction of justice charges could suffer major consequences.
-Prosecutions can commence at either the federal or state level.
+Obstruction of justice often brings to mind efforts to prevent the government from uncovering crime or other improper conduct.
+By obstructing justice, the offender seeks to thwart the lawful authority of local, state, or federal officials.
+These crimes may seek to hamper the legitimate operation of the justice system or a government office.
+From elected officials to street criminals, those convicted of obstruction of justice charges may face major consequences.
+Prosecutions can begin at the federal or state level.

-This article describes obstruction of justice, some examples of obstruction, and the types of penalties one could face.
+This article describes obstruction of justice.
+It gives examples of obstruction crimes and discusses the possible penalties.

 Obstruction of Justice Under Federal Jurisdiction

-1. Interference with judicial processes and court proceedings by:
+Interference with the justice process and federal court proceedings by:

-- Attempting to influence, threaten, intimidate, or impede a juror, grand jury, court officer, judge, or magistrate (18 U.S.C. section 1503)
+- Attempting to influence, threaten, intimidate, or impede a juror, grand jury, judge, magistrate, or other officers of the court (18 U.S.C. section 1503).

-- Recording the deliberations or voting of a jury, or observing or listening in on a jury one is not part of (18 U.S.C. section 1508)
+- Recording the deliberations or voting of a jury, or observing or listening in on a jury you are not serving (18 U.S.C. section 1508).

-- Tampering with (18 U.S.C. section 1512) or retaliating against a witness, victim, or an informant in a trial or legal proceeding (18 U.S.C. section 1513), including killing or attempting to kill in order to prevent evidence from being shared.
-(To prevent witness tampering, the courts can issue a restraining order [18 U.S.C. section 1514].)
+- Tampering with (18 U.S.C. section 1512) or retaliating against a witness, victim, or an informant in a trial or legal proceeding (18 U.S.C. section 1513), including killing or attempting to kill to prevent evidence from being shared.
+(To prevent witness tampering, the courts can issue a restraining order.
+[18 U.S.C. section 1514])